bra1nDump/ai-task-vscode/documents/backlog.md

 # Next up

+-

 - Find influencers for software and ask to collaborate
 - Create a list of influencers to reach out to
 - Creates standard copy for reaching out to influencers

+- Migrate from open the eye to hillicon for demos to be free
-- Reach out to people from the meetup to try the extension
+- Reach out to people from the meetup to try the extension, schedule demos

+- Allow disabling automatic saving, we'll be added to sandbox settings to avoid committing sandbox to git as this is used for testing

 # Bugs